Once a fundamentally superior stock has been identified then investors may wish to focus on stocks with a positive share price trend.

 Which Stock Doctor technical price trend indicator to use will depend on how sensitive you are to significant price declines:

-SDMAX - Stock Doctor 4/13-week High/Low Moving Average crossover (weekly) indicator is suitable for those who are very sensitive to price declines and are therefore willing to be very active in the management of their portfolio.
-This indicator is based on the high and low of a 4 week (fast) and 13 week (slow) simple moving averages.
+SDMAX - Stock Doctor 20/65-day High/Low Moving Average crossover (daily) indicator is suitable for those who are highly trend sensitive and are therefore willing to be very active in the management of their portfolio.
+This indicator is based on the high and low of a 20 day (fast) and 65 day (slow) simple moving averages.
 Click here to learn more.

 Be wary of stocks whose share prices are historically volatile, under-performing its peers, sector or indices, or trending downwards.
 A positive trend indicates the markets appreciation for the stock, its business and the industry it is in.